Arsbizard/Fraud_detection_NIC/dataset_explanation.md

 [see above](#transactionid)

 ### id_XX
-id_01-id_11, id_13-id_14, id_17-id_22, id_24-id_26, id_32: Numerical features for identity, which is collected by Vesta and security partners such as device rating, ip_domain rating, proxy rating, etc. Also it recorded behavioral fingerprint like account login times/failed to login times, how long an account stayed on the page, etc. All of these are not able to elaborate due to security partner T&C. I hope you could get basic meaning of these features, and by mentioning them as numerical/categorical, you won't deal with them inappropriately.”
+Features for identity, which are collected by Vesta and security partners such as device rating, ip_domain rating, proxy rating, etc.
+Also it recorded behavioral fingerprint like account login times/failed to login times, how long an account stayed on the page, etc.
+According to dataset provider, all of these are not able to elaborate due to security partner T&C.

+id_01-id_11, id_13-id_14, id_17-id_22, id_24-id_26, id_32: numerical values

 id_12, id_16, id_27, id_29: `['NotFound' 'Found']`

 id_15: `['New' 'Found' 'Unknown']`

-id_23: IP proxy information`['IP_PROXY:TRANSPARENT' 'IP_PROXY:ANONYMOUS' 'IP_PROXY:HIDDEN']`
+id_23: IP proxy information: `['IP_PROXY:TRANSPARENT' 'IP_PROXY:ANONYMOUS' 'IP_PROXY:HIDDEN']`

 id_28: `['New' 'Found']`